McHenry, Illinois: Schools and libraries

 There are two school districts serving the city of McHenry: McHenry Community High School District 156 and McHenry School District 15.
-District 156 oversees two high schools while District 15 oversees five elementary schools and three middle schools.
+District 156 is composed of two high schools while District 15 is composed of five elementary schools and three middle schools.

 McHenry is served by one public library which is part of Cooperative Computer Services (CCS) consortium.
 The library itself houses physical books, DVDs, magazines, and more as well as providing access to online digital content.
 The library also offers various training classes on various topics and has several meeting rooms available for use by request.

-Colleges

-In addition to K-12 schools, McHenry County College holds business seminars and trainings in the Shah Center.

 Transportation

 Airports

-The closest public international airports to the city of McHenry are Chicago's O'Hare International Airport and Milwaukee Mitchell International Airport in Milwaukee.
+The closest public international airports to the city of McHenry are Chicago's O'Hare International Airport and Milwaukee Mitchell International Airport in Wisconsin.

-The closest private airport to the city is Galt Airport in Wonderlake.
+The closest privately owned airport to the city is Galt Field in Wonder Lake, with a 3000 ft by 50 ft runway.
+The airport is used by small general aviation aircraft.

 Public transportation

-The city of McHenry is served by Pace Bus and connects travellers to other cities in the area.
+McRide, a paratransit service provided by Pace Bus, and Metra are available services which offers transportation options between nearby towns in the area.